IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 import { ExcelExporterService, ExcelExporterOptions } from 'igniteui-{Platform}';
 import { {Component} } from 'igniteui-{Platform}';

-@ViewChild('{ComponentName}') public {ComponentName}: {ComponentName}Component;
+@ViewChild('{ComponentTitle}') public {ComponentTitle}: {ComponentTitle}Component;

 constructor(private excelExportService: ExcelExporterService) {
 }

 public exportButtonHandler() {
-  this.excelExportService.export(this.{ComponentName}, new ExcelExporterOptions('ExportedDataFile'));
+  this.excelExportService.export(this.{ComponentTitle}, new ExcelExporterOptions('ExportedDataFile'));
 }
 ```

-If all went well, you should see the {ComponentName} component and a button under it.
+If all went well, you should see the {ComponentTitle} component and a button under it.
 When pressing the button, it will trigger the export process and the browser will download a file named "ExportedDataFile.xlsx" which contains the data from the {Component} component in MS Excel format.

 ## Export All Data